DouglasUrner/GDP-Common/assignments/mda-framework/index.md

 Use the [template][] to create an MDA chart showing how you modified your new version of Tic-Tac-Toe.

 * Use the first row of the chart to define *mechanics, dynamics,* and *aesthetics* in your own words.
+Add examples from games (both physical and electronic) that you know.
 * Then fill out the MDA columns for "classic" Tic-Tac-Toe.
+* Next make an "MDA based" proposal for fixing Tic-Tac-Toe, work from right to left:
+  - What do you want to fix about the *aesthetics* of Tic-Tac-Toe (and what do you want to preserve)?
+  - How will the *dynamics* of the game need to change to support the aesthetics that you want?
+  - Ideas for *mechanics* that (you hope) will accomplish your goals.
-* Add your new mechanics in **bold**.
+* Format additions in **bold**.
-* Strike out (Alt-Shift-5) the mechanics that you have eliminated.
+* Format deletions as strike outs (Alt-Shift-5) through the elements that you are eliminating.
-* Repeat for the dynamics and aesthetics.

 Submit the document as usual.